How are scholarships the same as grants? Both are "gift" aid which does not require repayment.

 Butte College offers scholarships through the Butte College Foundation.
 The Butte College Foundation is a 501(c)(3) charitable organization that serves as the fundraising arm for Butte College.

-● An online scholarship application is available during an "application window" announced in late spring of the year preceding the award year.
-THE APPLICATION WINDOW FOR FALL 2014 ENDED MAY 15, 2014.
-However, scholarships become available throughout the year, so it is important to check regularly.
+● An online scholarship application is available during an "application window" announced in the spring of the year preceding the award year.
+The application window for Fall 2014 ended May 15, 2014.
+The Foundation Scholarships window will reopen in FEBRUARY 2015 for FALL 2015.

 ● A list of current available scholarships and their criteria may be located at: https://butte.academicworks.com/.
 The list changes throughout the year according to availability so check often.
-Be aware of deadliness!
+Check regularly and be aware of deadliness!

 EXTERNAL (PRIVATE) SCHOLARSHIPS